-Seniors over the age of 65 are frequently eligible for discounts and those over 70 get free admission, so make sure you take your passport as proof of age when visiting sights.
+Seniors over the age of 65 are frequently eligible for discounts and 70-and-overs get free admission, so make sure you take your passport when visiting sights as proof of age.

-An International Student Identity Card (ISIC; www.isic.org) can net students half-price discounts at many sights, but you may have to insist – and you may have as much luck with your home country's student card.
+An International Student Identity Card (ISIC; www.isic.org; GBP £12/USD $25) can net students half-price discounts at many sights, but you may have to insist – and you may have as much luck with your home country's student card.

 Embassies & Consulates

 Embassies are located in Běijīng, with consulates scattered around the country.
 There are three main embassy areas in Běijīng: Jiànguóménwài, Sānlǐtún and Liàngmǎqiáo.
 Embassies are open from 9am to noon and 1.30pm to 4pm Monday to Friday, but visa departments are often only open in the morning.
 For visas, you need to phone to make an appointment.

 |Country code (China/Hong Kong/Macau)||86/852/853|